JBMatthews/python/py4e/assignments/12.3_assignment/instructions.md

 # Understanding the Request / Response Cycle

-Welcome James Matthews from Using Python to Access Web Data

 Exploring the HyperText Transport Protocol

 You are to retrieve the following document using the HTTP protocol in a way that you can examine the HTTP Response headers.